hasanuzzamanbe/webpack-mix-example/README.md

-This project is a basic example for beginner that how to use vanila js code in a server using webpack-mix.
+This project is a basic example for beginner that how to run vanila js code on a server using webpack-mix.